-Say your family takes home $2,500 per month from your job after taxes, but your credit cards, loans, and rent or mortgage total $2,000 each month, you work only one-fifth of your hours for yourself.
+Say your family takes home $2,500 per month from your job after taxes, but your credit cards, loans, and rent/mortgage total $2,000 each month.
+This means that you work only one-fifth of your hours for yourself.
 The remaining four-fifths of your time at your job is exclusively for your creditors.
 You might as well just hand your paycheck over or work off your debt directly with the credit card companies.

 If it motivates you, think about what you would do with your freedom from debt.
 Without having to pay credit card companies, you would have the freedom to choose where your take-home pay goes.
 If you want to save up for a vacation, place pictures of your favorite getaway spot around your house.

-Replace bad habits.
 Excessive shopping can be a habit.
 Many compulsive shoppers who go into debt do so because shopping helps them deal with difficult emotions like anger, frustration, and stress.
 The excitement of shopping helps to temporarily improve a person’s mood.
 But this habit can be replaced with a healthier alternative.

 If starting a shopping trip helps you deal with difficult emotions, replace shopping with jogging, running, or another physical activity.
 While the act of spending money improves the mood of habitual shoppers, physical activity improves anyone’s mood.
-This is due to endorphins, natural, mood-altering chemicals released by the body in both situations.
+This is due to endorphins — natural, mood-altering chemicals released by the body in both situations.

 For example: when I was in debt, I liked watching the colorful monthly reporting graphs in Microsoft Money get close to crossing the x-axis of $0 net worth.
 I fully understand that might not motivate everyone the same way.

-Visualize your debt reduction.
 Losing weight is easy to visualize.
+Improving finances?
+Not quite so easy.
 I’ve seen videos posted online involving time-lapse photography to illustrate weight loss over time.
 One photograph is taken each week at the same location and in the same position, so when played consecutively from start to finish, the change over time is apparent.
-You can do the same with your debt.
-Here are a few visualization tips:
+You may not realize it, but you can do the same with your debt.

 - Look at your credit card statements before you go to sleep each night.
 The bad dreams you have will subside when your statements are small enough that they don’t cause anxiety.